Mjishu/pokeDate/issues.md

 ## Frontend Issues

-- [ ] moving over to sveltekit for organizations the image route isnt working for trash can and searchi con, fix it, same with global styles
+- [x] moving over to sveltekit for organizations the image route isnt working for trash can and searchi con, fix it, same with global styles
+- [ ] add part to only use sveltekit for frontend and turn off ssr

 ## Backend Issues